Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Media Player/readme.md

 * Check to see if the content is playing as you expected.

 * For example, if you need to play a Youtube video, be sure no ads on on this particular video, as it could disrupt the playback
-* Using the embeded link will allow for the video to be full screen
+* Using the embedded link will allow for the video to be full screen
-* set the embed link to autoplay as well.
+* set the embed link to auto-play as well.

 ## Deployment

-There are many flavors of deployment, but I recommned using Ce-Deploy by Christopher Norman, as it's a great tool for loading this into a whole environment quickly and easily.
+There are many flavors of deployment, but I recommend using Ce-Deploy by Christopher Norman, as it's a great tool for loading this into a whole environment quickly and easily.

 * [CE-Deploy](https://github.com/voipnorm/CE-Deploy)